Section 504 Plans in Oregon

 How does Section 504 work in Oregon?

 Oregon recognizes Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794) as a distinct pathway for students with disabilities who need accommodations and supports but do not qualify for IDEA special education.
 Under ORS 343.068, a '504 Plan' is defined as an education plan developed for a student in accordance with Section 504.
 To qualify for a 504 plan, a student must have a physical or mental impairment that substantially limits one or more major life activities, have a record of such an impairment, or be regarded as having such an impairment—a broader standard than IDEA eligibility.
 Section 504 is enforced by the U.S. Department of Education's Office for Civil Rights (OCR) and by Oregon school districts under their obligations as recipients of federal funding.
-Oregon's behavioral support provisions specifically extend to students with 504 Plans: under ORS 343.154, the FBA and BIP requirements for imminent risk of serious bodily injury apply to students with IEPs or 504 Plans.
-Disciplinary protections similar to IDEA also apply to students with 504 Plans, including the requirement for manifestation determination before imposing significant disciplinary changes in placement (ORS 343.068(1)(b); 34 CFR 300.530).
+Oregon's behavioral support provisions specifically extend to students with 504 Plans: under ORS 343.154, the FBA and BIP requirements for imminent risk of serious bodily injury apply to students with IEPs or 504 Plans—this Oregon-specific extension of behavioral protections to 504 students goes beyond federal IDEA requirements.
+Disciplinary protections similar to IDEA also apply to students with 504 Plans, including the requirement for manifestation determination before imposing significant disciplinary changes in placement (ORS 343.068(1)(b)).
 Oregon school districts are responsible for developing and implementing 504 accommodation plans through their general education systems.
-Unlike IEPs, 504 plans are not governed by IDEA's procedural requirements; however, Oregon districts must provide procedural safeguards including notice and an opportunity for hearing (29 CFR Part 104).
-Oregon's OCR complaints for Section 504 violations may be filed with the U.S. Department of Education's Office for Civil Rights.
+Unlike IEPs, 504 plans are not governed by IDEA's procedural requirements; however, Oregon districts must provide procedural safeguards including notice and an opportunity for hearing (34 CFR 104.36).
+Oregon's ODE has published guidance clarifying the relationship between Section 504 and IDEA, including when students may transition between the two frameworks.
+For 504 discipline matters, Oregon applies its state discipline rules including the protections in ORS 339.250 and ORS 339.252.

 What Oregon Requires